-I am a partner at Quinn Emanuel.
-I was diagnosed with major depression over a decade ago.
-For a long time, I did not feel comfortable admitting this to my colleagues for fear of being perceived as incapable or unproductive.
+I am the Director of Well-Being and Of Counsel at Quinn Emanuel Urquhart & Sullivan, LLP.
+For a long time, I did not feel comfortable admitting that I had experienced depression to my colleagues for fear of being perceived as incapable or unproductive.
 This was especially so as a young associate because I was worried people would be less likely to entrust me with important matters if they knew that I sometimes go through periods where I lose motivation and focus.
-My doctor warned that depression often comes back later in life and can be even worse the next time.
 Over the years, I battled it off and on, in what I would describe as cycles of high productivity and occasional ruts that I just need to work through.
-During the ruts, I would lose motivation and need to remind myself that it is only temporary — it is an illness and that life is not in fact pointless.
+During the ruts, I would lose motivation and need to remind myself that it is only temporary.

 I am an attorney in Lafayette, Indiana.
 I grew up in a world where I felt I had to keep my diagnosis private.
 I kept it private through law school and the first seven years of my law career.
 In January 2017, I disclosed my bipolar II diagnosis in an article published in the Indiana Lawyer newspaper.
 My disclosure allowed me to reach out and connect.
 A colleague shared Joe’s article with me.
 I shared my story with Joe and he invited me to participate.
 LDP is the peer community that I hoped to discover when I started this journey.